poole/hyde/docs/7.3.0/install.md

 You can now continue with [running locally](#running-locally).

 ## Via zip
-If you downloaded the zip, extract the contents somewhere on your machine.
+If you downloaded the [extended zip](https://github.com/qwtel/hydejack/releases), extract the contents somewhere on your machine.
 The high-level folder structure will look something like.

 ~~~